Toma5quintana/qmk_firmware/keyboards/keychron/c1/readme.md

 # Firmware Details
 ### Firmware Version:
 * Default - 0.7.101
-* VIA - Work in progress
+* VIA - EEPROM support currently unavailable for this keyboard/MCU.
 * * *
 In an occassion that the keyboard does not send keystrokes to your PC, press `Fn + B`.
 This will restart your keyboard and should resolve the problem.